ssveitch/draft-kemeleon/draft-veitch-kemeleon.md

 --- abstract

-This document specifies Kemeleon encoding algorithms for encoding ML-KEM public keys and ciphertexts as random bytestrings.
+This document specifies Kemeleon encoding algorithms for encoding ML-KEM encapsulation keys and ciphertexts as random bytestrings.
-Kemeleon encodings provide obfuscation of public keys and ciphertexts, relying on module LWE assumptions.
+Kemeleon encodings provide obfuscation of encapsulation keys and ciphertexts, relying on module LWE assumptions.
 This document specifies a number of variants of these encodings, with differing failure rates, output sizes, and performance profiles.

 --- middle